aleph2c/miros/docs/_sources/i_mongol_example.rst.txt

 .. image:: _static/ergotic_mongol_51.svg
     :align: center

-Scanning the design diagram we see he can carry 60 arrows, he should have an internal counter, ``tick``, some ``arrows`` and the ability to ``yell``.
+Scanning the design diagram we see he can carry sixty arrows, he should have an internal counter, ``tick``, some ``arrows`` and the ability to ``yell``.

 Gandbold moves around the battlefield slowly; and as developers, we don't want